lemoncodes237/chefs-dream/README.md

 `/give @s carrot_on_a_stick[custom_name='[{"text":"Cooking Station Maker","italic":false}]',custom_data={Tags:["station_maker"]}]`

+Note that the trigger commands can be run by players **even if they are not opped.**

 Each cooking station has an associated station block.
 To create a cooking station, crouch right click with a Cooking Station Maker while looking at a station block directly in front of it.
 To revert a cooking station back to a regular Minecraft block, use a pickaxe.

 Using a Cooking Station Maker on a chiseled bookshelf will fill it with 6 guide books.
 Use these books to learn how to get every food in the datapack.